 How to open a bank account online

-Skip the bank branch visit and sign up for a US bank account from your home.
+Skip waiting at the bank branch and sign up for an account online instead.

 Follow these steps to open a bank account online.